AAU-A303/P1/README.md

-# P1 - Title is a work in Progress
+# P1 - Raising Energy Awareness
 This programme has been developed by the data science group, A303, at Aalborg University.

 ## About this Project